 The requirement regarding sufficient independence among the barriers as mentioned in Section 5 of the Management Regulations, entails that well barriers shall be independent, without common well barrier elements, also when the barriers have a common outflow source.
-One of the barriers may be drilling and well fluids.
+One of the barriers may be drilling and well fluids, see NORSOK D-010 Table C.1.